AlisonZa/ci-cd-machine-learning/README.md

 pip freeze > requirements.txt
 ```

-2. We are goint to create the `dockerfile`, using the python version that our project has been built with
+2. We are going to create the `dockerfile`, using the python version that our project has been built with (3.10)

-This `dockerfile` is going to be build in some cloud provider, everytime we made a new commit, to do so, we need to set a `github workflow`
+This `dockerfile` is going to be mounted in the cloud provider, everytime we make a new commit, to do so, we need to set a `github workflow`

-3. Create a `.dockerignore` and write `.env` in there (good security practice)
+3. Create a `.dockerignore` and write `.env` in there (good practice for security)

-The dockerfile will be mounted within the CICD run
+The dockerfile will be mounted within the CICD run.

 #### Setting Up GitHub Workflow: